influxdata/docs-v2/content/influxdb/v2/admin/users/change-password.md

   `INFLUX_TOKEN` environment variable, or the `--token, -t` flag.
 - The username (with the `--name, -n` flag) or the user ID (with the `--id, -i` flag).
   View usernames and IDs in the output of `influx user list`.
-- A new password with the `--password, -p` flag.
-If no password flag is provided enter the new password when prompted.
+- _Optional_: the `--password, -p` flag and the new password.
+If you don't provide a password flag, enter the new password when prompted.

 ##### Update a password